 The ICT undergraduate major focuses on the intersection of technology, people who use that technology, policies and regulations that govern the use of that technology, and communities or environments in which that technology is used.
-The program offers a BA or BS and has two tracks: ICT Commercialization and Technology Management.
-Students can also customize their own program of study.
+The program offers a BA or BS and has three tracks: ICT Commercialization and Technology Management for campus students, and an Information Studies online degree completion track for students returning to the University of Kentucky (as of Fall 2017).
+Students in the Information Studies track may transfer hours (i.e., 60 hours) and will complete the Information Studies track, the major, and other University requirements (i.e., up to 60 hours total) completely online.
 There is also a study abroad opportunity in Germany for ICT students.